-There is also another event called ‘ Night of Terror’ in August 6.
+There is also another event called ‘ Night of Terror’ the first Saturday in August.

 I could not talk about events happening in August without naming Malaga fair.
 An experience that extends over a week in both the historic centre of Malaga and the fairgrounds.

 This year the fair takes place from 11th to 19th of August.

 If you want to know the fair program or many other details you can visit our dedicated section to Malaga fair.

 - Where: In fairgrounds (map) and in the historical centre of Malaga (map)

 - When: From 11th to 19th of August.